 Allow 2 weeks for committee review, make necessary revisions, and resubmit the product to the Doctoral Committee Chairperson for final approval.
-The Doctoral Committee Chairperson will file Committee approval of the DNP TRANSLATIONAL RESEARCH AND CLINICAL PROJECT DISSEMINATION APPROVAL FORM. - 16.
-Upon completion of all DNP Translational Research and Clinical requirements, the Doctoral Committee Chairperson will file a signed DNP CHECKLIST FOR TRANSLATION RESEARCH AND CLINICAL PROJECT. - 17.
-Express appreciation to collaborating agencies and persons, preferably in writing. - 18.
+The Doctoral Committee Chairperson will file form with Committee approval of the DNP Translational Research and Clinical Project Dissemination Approval Form.

+16. Upon completion of all DNP Translational Research and Clinical requirements, the Doctoral Committee Chairperson will file a signed DNP Checklist for Translational

+Research and Clinical Project.

+- 17. Express appreciation to collaborating agencies and persons, preferably in writing. - 18.
 Arrange for a graduation audit and file an Application to Graduate with the Registrar's Office by the deadline.
 The initial application in normally filed the semester prior to the one in which graduated is anticipated.